Joao-Ex-Machina/jbcr.pt/content/about.md

 </center>

-### > grep "The 'Cool' Interests"
+### > grep "The 'Cool' Interests and Curio"

+- I go to the gym, like target shooting and enjoy camping.
+But I am not a gym bro, just a gym buddy :)
-- I enjoy cooking, barbecueing and making hot sauces
+- I enjoy cooking and barbecueing
 - I like to produce spirits and I'm learning more on home brewing
-- I go to the gym, like target shooting and enjoy camping
+- I really like dogs and I am medically alergic to cats
 - I do a bit of [analog photography](/gallery/analog)
 - Finally I am a [huge nerd](/nerd.gif)
+    - I am really interested in History (since I was a kid)
+        - Pre-Roman Celtiberian Civilizations (such as Celtici and Lusitani)
+        - European Dark Ages and Medieval Folklore, culture and wars
+        - Modern-ish War Machines
+    - I throughly enjoy reading
+        - J.R.R.
+Tolkien worldbuilding tomes and fantasy
+        - H.P.
+Lovecraft weird fiction
+        - João Aguiar's historical novels
+    - I collect Heavy Metal vinyls, with a preference for NWOBHM and Doom
-    - I DM Dungeons and Dragons and Call of Cthulhu campaigns
+    - I've DM'ed and played multiple Dungeons and Dragons and Call of Cthulhu campaigns.
     - I play a bit of Magic the Gathering

 # > zathura Curriculum_Vitæ.pdf